Would I startle you if I mention that people are willing to spend 17% more on companies with great customer service?

 - Keep track of tasks by changing a ticket’s status from new to open, pending, on hold, or closed.

 To prioritize incoming tickets, your team is able to filter them by their status — new, open, pending, on-hold, or closed.
-Individual members can also access tickets assigned to them in a single click.
+Individual members can also access tickets assigned to them with a single click.

 Once the ticket is resolved, the customer will be asked to rate their experience.
 This provides a simple way for you to monitor customer satisfaction levels, as well as track the performance of individual service reps.

 You can also gauge key performance metrics — ticket resolution time, first response rate, busy hours, and the overall number of resolved tickets.
 Each report can be broken down by a particular period, giving you a bird-eye view of all your customer service activities.

-The Standard subscription plan costs $12/mo per team member if billed annually and $15/mo if billed monthly.
+The ‘Basic’ subscription plan costs $15/mo per team member if billed monthly.
 It includes a knowledge base, in-app pop-ups, and all help desk features mentioned above (except email functionality).

 HelpCrunch is the perfect choice if you’re looking for something simple and affordable.
 Its help desk platform will streamline your team’s customer service workflow, and it doesn’t clutter your dashboard with redundant features (hello, legacy software).

 Power users might find HelpCrunch lacking some enterprise-level help desk features like workflow automation or custom tickets’ queue.
 However, if you’re running a small business you should probably think twice if you ever needed those in the first place — if the answer is no, then why complicate your customer service workflow and overspend?

 2) Zendesk — the ultimate help desk software

 When someone says ‘help desk’, Zendesk is probably the first tool that comes to people’s minds.